Marital life of Fatima: Married life

 As with the majority of Muslims, the couple lived in severe poverty in the early years of Islam.
 In particular, both had to do hard physical work to get by.
 Shia sources elaborate that Ali worked at various jobs while Fatima was responsible for domestic chores.
 It has also been related that Muhammad taught the couple a tasbih to help ease the burden of their poverty: Tasbih of Fatima consists of the phrases Allah-hu Akbar (lit.
 'God is the greatest'), Al-hamdu-lillah (lit. 'all praise is due to God'), and Subhan-Allah (lit.
 'God is glorious').
 Their financial circumstances later improved after more lands fell to Muslims in the Battle of Khaybar.
 Fatima was at some point given a maidservant, named Fidda.

 Following the Battle of Uhud, Fatima tended to the wounds of her father and regularly visited the graves to pray for those killed in the battle.
 Later Fatima rejected Abu Sufyan's pleas to mediate between him and Muhammad.
 Fatima also accompanied Muhammad in the Conquest of Mecca.

+The wedding anniversary of Ali and Fatima is celebrated annually on 1st of Dhu'l-Hijja annually among the Sufis.